ignaigna/Simpsons-Hit-Run/README.md

 **Development paused temporarily;**

-I cannot actively review issues or pull requests because I accidentally broke my monitor (Xbox fell and hit the corner of the monitor 💔)

-I will try my best to commit frequently but it is hard when half of your monitor is broken and getting worse.

-Right now I can somewhat still use my monitor so I have fixed UWP builds with GitHub actions see https://github.com/3UR/Simpsons-Hit-Run/releases/tag/SRR2-DebugUwp-x64-2025.02.22-22.32.00-5ca4479 for a working UWP build (**Sadly only works on Xbox Series** right now till I can start coding easily again.
-Please don't try to offer donations I don't need or want anything I will be back in 1-2 months!
-The only reason this is here is so people don't think "oh he quit" or "oh this is a abandoned project")
+Xbox fell on my monitor by accident, I can still use my current monitor but it isn't fun coding with half of a screen so I will be doing minimum things for around a month till my new monitor is delivered.

 ![image](https://github.com/user-attachments/assets/d1c109ba-5f38-4658-a396-cbccf77bface)
 ![image](https://github.com/user-attachments/assets/7f183076-30a5-448f-a58c-9f8a1c69c932)